JuliaRegistries/TagBot/docs/DEPLOYING.md

 The following variables must be set:

 - `GITHUB_APP_ID`: Your GitHub App's ID.
+- `GITHUB_APP_NAME`: Your GitHub App's name as found in its URL (e.g. for https://github.com/apps/julia-tagbot, the name is `julia-tagbot`).
 - `GITHUB_WEBHOOK_SECRET`: The secret key that you generated.
 - `REGISTRATOR_USERNAME`: The username of the user creating pull requests via [Registrator.jl](https://github.com/JuliaRegistries/Registrator.jl).
 - `GIT_TAGGER_NAME`: The name you used when creating the GPG key.